 - Microscopy techniques such as transmission electron microscopy and scanning electron microscopy

-- Laboratory based analytical techniques such as x-ray diffraction and raman spectroscopy
+- Laboratory based analytical techniques such as x-ray diffraction and raman spectroscopy and atomic force microscopy

 - Semiconductor processing techniques and device fabrication